alexhokl/notes/kubernetes.md

     * Envoy
       + open source edge and service proxy, designed for cloud-native applications
   - it provides a Web UI for managing Postgres instances

+### Application Identity management

+- [keycloak](https://keycloak.org) - including SAML, OpenID Connect, OAuth 2.0,
+  LDAP and social login; implementing a custom provider is required if a relational database is used

 ## GKE